Rom1Legrand/Rom1Legrand/README.md

 🔄 My Journey

-After successfully leading digital transformation projects and managing complex data systems, I've transitioned into MLOps and Data Engineering to build scalable, production-ready ML solutions.
+I've transitioned into MLOps and Data Engineering to build scalable, production-ready ML solutions.

 💡 What I Do